jasonpereira96/java-interpreter/README.md

 ### `dsl.DefineClass(className: String, options: ClassDefinitionOption *`
 Defines a class named `className`.
 Specify the properties of the class using options.
 Refer `ClassDefinitionOption` below and class examples.
 Refer to the Using Classes section.

+### `dsl.DefineInterface(intrefaceName: String, options: InterfaceDefinitionOption *`
+Defines an interface named `intrefaceName`.
+Specify the properties of the class using options.
+Refer `InterfaceDefinitionOption` below and examples.
+Refer to the Using Classes section.

 ### `dsl.NestedClass(className: String, options: ClassDefinitionOption *`